Best Practices – Examples of Successful and Creative Action

 – LGBT community

 Representatives of each community participated in the opening speech.
 Each of them raised the problems concerning their communities.

 A total of 50 posters were printed, which were not placed only in the premises where the activity was organized, but were also distributed in the streets of the city of Tirana.

 The whole activity was filmed and photographed.
 Many of these materials are presented in various portals and social sites, as we can mention Tirana Art.
 Everyone who attended the event decided for continuity, for further cooperation.

 organized by Adolescenta Foundation and the Romanian Institute for Human Rights

-On 20th, 22nd, 23rd and 26th of March the Adolescenta Foundation together with the Romanian Institute for Human Rights have organized a series of dialogues with students on the topic of antidiscrimination in several schools in Ploiesti, Romania.
+On 20th, 22nd, 23rd and 26th of March the Adolescenta Foundation together with the Romanian Institute for Human Rights organized a series of dialogues with students on the topic of antidiscrimination in several schools in Ploiesti, Romania.
 An educational Campaign to say no to racial discrimination and to encourage students to embrace tolerance and promote equality.

 The campaign started by launching an appeal to join the Caravan to schools in Prahova county by e-mail, through the website and Facebook page of “Adolescenţa” Foundation.